netnem/dnswatcher/README.md

 A simple service to restart another service if the DNS entry changes.

 Intended use for this script is restart HAproxy if a DynamicDNS (home router) IP address changes.
 (Example would be if HAproxy is hosted in the cloud pointing to a home network.)

+While this could be optimized by using a systemd timer, this is fine for home use.